 Cold Remedy #4: Use saline nasal sprays or make your own salt water rinse to irrigate your nose.
 Salt-water rinsing helps break nasal congestion while also removing virus particles and bacteria from your nose.
 Here's a popular recipe:

-Mix 1/4 teaspoon salt and 1/4 teaspoon baking soda in 8 ounces of warm water.
-Fill a bulb syringe with this mixture (or use a Neti pot, available at most health foods stores).
+Mix 3 teaspoons of iodide-free salt and 1 teaspoon baking soda.
+Place in an airtight container.
+Add 1 teaspoon of this mixture to 8 ounces of lukewarm boiled or distilled water.
+Fill a bulb syringe with this solution (or use a Neti pot, available at most health foods stores).
 Lean your head over a basin, and using the bulb syringe, gently squirt the salt water into your nose.
 Hold one nostril closed by applying light finger pressure while squirting the salt mixture into the other nostril.
 Let it drain.
-Repeat two to three times, and then treat the other nostril.
+Then treat the other nostril.